maryp0ppins/sto/README.md

 - Pick an available slot and mechanic
 - Confirm to create a visit

 This covers the initial booking flow.
+Services can be managed on `/dashboard/services`.
-Other sections (kanban, reports) are placeholders.
+Other sections (kanban, reports) remain placeholders.